Juniper Peak

 We'll gain the lower rock slabs on the right.
 Gunsight Notch left.

-On the other side of the canyon we view climbers on Cloud Tower (mouse over to back up).
+On the other side of the canyon we viewed climbers on Cloud Tower (mouse over for a close-up)

 On the slabs above the canyon